The records exist. They aren't accessible.

-American civic infrastructure has a recurring asymmetry: the people who shape laws, win contracts, and capture regulatory rents have institutional resources to track every move, while everyone else finds out from a Politico dispatch three weeks late.
+American civic disclosure has an asymmetry built into it.
+The people who shape laws, win contracts, and capture regulatory rents have full-time staff tracking every filing.
+Everyone else finds out from a Politico dispatch three weeks late, if at all.

 Lobbying disclosure exists.
 STOCK Act disclosure exists.
 Federal contract awards are public.
 Committee assignments are public.
 Executive branch advisory rosters are public.
 The records exist.
 They just aren't accessible -- not really.
 The friction between "publicly available" and "publicly readable" is where the asymmetry hides.